 They either pour over or cover the batter with the syrup.
 During the worst of the Depression, they even just used white or brown sugar for the sweetening and stale bread for the base.

-Everlasting Deliciousness Of Acadian Cuisine!
+Everlasting Deliciousness of Acadian Cuisine!

 Even though the colonization didn’t last for too long and ended centuries ago, the Acadians’ blood and delicious recipes may exist perhaps till the end of time.